johneortega/johneortega.github.io/_pages/about.md

 ---

 Welcome to my website on GitHub.
 My GitHub user is johneortega.
 I consider myself a computational linguist and business person with skills ranging from deep learning research on low-resource languages to developing small businesses from the ground up.
 I am currently an applied researcher and manager with research interests in the areas of machine learning, natural language processing, machine translation, and health care.
 I also serve as a computer science instructor and researcher at Columbia and New York Universities.

-I have started and exited two companies and actively advise on technical issues as well as worked as a contract senior architect and software developer for companies such as WebMD, Clear Channel (IHeart Radio), Creative Virtual, Buongiorno, and others...
+I have started and exited two companies and actively advise on technical issues as well as worked as a contract senior architect and software developer for companies such as WebMD, Clear Channel (IHeart Radio), Creative Virtual, Buongiorno, and others.
 I possess more than 15 years of overall software, system, sales, and marketing experience.
 In addition to industry knowledge, I have deep academic knowledge and have published many works both for IP and academic purposes.

-Deep Learning · Low-Resource Languages · Linguistics and Morphology · Medical and Clinical Machine Translation · Neural Networks · Algorithms · Peruvian Languages · Fuzzy-Match Repair · Organization and Business Management · Spanish
+Deep Learning · Low-Resource Languages · Linguistics and Morphology · Medical and Clinical · Machine Translation · Neural Networks · Algorithms · Peruvian Languages · Fuzzy-Match Repair · Organization and Business Management · Spanish

 More about me
 ======